flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 Displayed when the aircraft is in EXP DES mode.

 When the aircraft is in EXP DES, the target speed is 340 kt or M 0.8 which is maintained with pitch control.
-Autothrust, if active, sets the thrust at IDLE automatically.
+Autothrust, if active, sets the thrust to IDLE automatically.

 When EXPEDITE is engaged, the system disregards SPD CSTR, ALT CSTR, and SPD LIM.